A Mysterious Signature

 The collection includes an essay on Emperor Norton that, apparently, Luger had written many years earlier.
 One of the illustrations for the piece is this curiously — and tantalizingly — unsourced montage.

 Certain of the details were familiar.
-(See the image on the fourth row, second from left, here.)
+(See the first image on the fifth row, here.)

 But what about the signature?
 Where did it come from?
 Is it genuine?
 By and large, the examples of the signature of the Emperor that are known are those that are attached to the surviving examples of his imperial scrip.
 Which — based on a survey of these examples — would seem to place the signature in question in the category of "One of these things in not like the other."
 Compare the "N" of "Norton" in the signature above — dated 19 June 1989 — with the one in the signature on the 10-dollar bond below, dated five months later.